anakinsonone/local-library/README.md

 ## Features

-- Allows users to view, add, update, and delete books and authors.
+- Allows users to view, add, update, and delete books, authors, genres and copies of books.
-- Implements basic authentication for librarian and admin roles.
-- Provides search and filtering functionalities for books and authors.

 ## Getting Started